 1. Bite sized chunks

 How do you eat an elephant?
 You eat it one bite at a time.
-With so many subjects to cover you can get bogged down with the enormity of everything that has to be done.
-First, break down each subject into a list of topics (Studyclix does it this way).
+With so many subjects to cover, you can get bogged down with the enormity of everything that has to be done.
+First, break down each subject into a list of topics.
+This is why using Studyclix is so helpful.
 Now, concentrate on only one of these topics at a time.
 Making a study timetable can help with planning this.
 You can download a study timetable template here.

 2. Set yourself realistic goals